TACAM R-2

 The TACAM R-2 (Tun Anticar pe Afet Mobil R-2 – "Anti-tank gun on R-2 mobile gun carriage") was a Romanian tank destroyer used during World War II.
-It was built by removing the turret of the R-2 light tank (Panzer 35(t)) and building a pedestal to mount a Soviet 76.2 mm ZiS-3 field gun in its place.
+It was built by removing the turret of the R-2 light tank (a slightly modified Panzer 35(t)) and building a pedestal to mount a Soviet 76.2 mm ZiS-3 field gun in its place.
 A three-sided fighting compartment was built to protect the gun and its crew.
 Twenty were built in 1944, but only one is known to exist today.
 It participated in the Budapest Offensive and the Prague Offensive.

 Development

 By December 1942 it was blatantly obvious that Romania's R-2 light tanks (Panzer 35(t)) were no longer capable of standing up to Soviet medium tanks, but something had to be done to extend their service.
 It was decided to convert them to tank destroyers on the model of the German Marder II and Romania's own TACAM T-60, still in development.
 The turret was removed from one R-2 to serve as the prototype over the summer of 1943 to test the concept.
 A captured Soviet 76.2 mm M-1936 F-22 field gun was removed from its carriage and a new mount was fabricated to fit the gun to the turretless R-2.
 A fighting compartment was built using armor salvaged from captured Soviet tanks.
 New Romanian and German gun sights were fitted to suit the new Romanian ammunition.
 Testing in late 1943 proved that the gun didn't overpower the chassis, but the gun was only effective against T-34s up to ranges of 500–600 m.
 Forty were planned to be converted by Leonida in Bucharest, but the process couldn't begin immediately because Germany hadn't yet delivered the tanks that were to replace the R-2 which allowed the F-22 gun to be exchanged for the more powerful ZiS-3 gun on the production models.